COP29: What is the world doing about climate change?

 The window of opportunity is narrowing to cut greenhouse gas emissions fast enough to slow the planet's warming and stay within the 1.5C limit, scientists and U.N. officials say.

-Breaching it could lead to a range of dangerous "tipping points" - or points of no return - such as the collapse of ice sheets in Greenland or Antarctica which could turbo-charge sea-level rise, or the mass death of tropical coral reefs in warming oceans.
+Breaching it could lead to points of no return - such as the collapse of ice sheets that could turbo-charge sea-level rise, or the mass death of tropical coral reefs in warming oceans.

 But there are positive tipping points, too.

-Given the right protection, forests, peatlands and other ecosystems can thrive - capturing and absorbing human-caused carbon dioxide emissions.
+Given protection, forests, peatlands and other ecosystems can help absorb human-caused carbon dioxide emissions.

-Solutions to the climate crisis already exist, but they require unprecedented changes at a new scale and pace across societies, the IPCC says.
+Solutions to the crisis exist but require unprecedented changes at a new scale and pace, the IPCC says.

-And even if global warming does exceed 1.5C in the coming years, it adds, every fraction of a degree matters to limit the harm to people and the planet - and to make it easier to pull temperatures back down to safer levels when the time comes.
+And even if global warming does exceed 1.5C in coming years, it adds, every fraction of a degree impacts the level of harm and makes it easier to pull temperatures back to safer levels.

-Reporting by Jack Graham; Editing by Alister Doyle and Megan Rowling.
+(Reporting by Jack Graham; Editing by Lyndsay Griffiths.)

 Context is powered by the Thomson Reuters Foundation Newsroom.